zeek/zeek/doc/frameworks/logging.rst

 ASCII Writer
 ------------

+By default, the ASCII writer outputs log files that begin with several lines of metadata, followed by the actual log output.
+The metadata describes the format of the log file, the "path" of the log (i.e., the log filename without file extension), and also specifies the time that the log was created and the time when Bro finished writing to it.
 The ASCII writer has a number of options for customizing the format of its output, see :doc:`/scripts/base/frameworks/logging/writers/ascii.bro`.
 If you change the output format options, then be careful to check whether